piemonte/Poly/README.md

 }
 ```

-Download a 3D asset and it's resources for rendering.
+Download a 3D asset and it's resources for rendering, either using the asset identifier or the asset model object itself.

 ```swift
 Poly.shared.download(assetWithIdentifier: "10u8FYPC5Br", progressHandler: { (progress) in